FIFA

 Nominees

-Admin can view all the nominees, modify nominations, nominee details and all other super user features here.
+Admin can view all the nominees, modify nominations, nominee details and other features here.

-He can also monitor the super awesome feature of managing duplicates, fully automated by the system.
+He can also use the super awesome feature of managing duplicates, fully automated by the system.

 Manage Approval